Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/isabella-marcus-interaction-script.md

 ## Scene 1: Initial Conflict
 *Setting: A conference room during a heated debate on AI policy.*

 **Isabella**: "We can't ignore the ethical implications of AI in our economic systems, Marcus.
+It's not just about efficiency; it's about the people affected."

+**Marcus**: "I understand your concerns, Isabella, but we need to prioritize national security.
+AI can help us achieve that."

+**Isabella**: "But at what cost?
+We need to ensure that technology serves everyone, not just the privileged."

+**Isabella**: "We can't ignore the ethical implications of AI in our economic systems, Marcus.
 It's not just about efficiency; it's about the people affected.
 If we don't consider their needs, we risk repeating the mistakes of the past."

 **Marcus**: "I understand your concerns, Isabella, but we need to prioritize national security.
 AI can help us achieve that.
 However, if we ignore the ethical implications, we risk creating a system that benefits only the privileged."